scilus/scil-documentation/source/arriving/welcome.rst

 Preparing your computer
 """""""""""""""""""""""

 We recommend using linux, but Mac can be an option.
-With windows, your life will definitely be more complicated.
+With Windows, your life will definitely be more complicated.

 1. First, you should work in a virtual environment to avoid breaking your python installation.
 See the :ref:`ref_environments_page`.